olisystems/origin-247-sdk/packages/ewf_samples/docs/ewf_samples.md

 - Energy Certificate Tracking: The SDK facilitates the tracking and verification of energy certificates, ensuring the transparency and integrity of renewable energy claims and transactions.

 - Smart Contract Interactions: Developers can interact with smart contracts deployed on the EWF platform using the SDK's APIs, making it easier to execute transactions, read data, and trigger contract events.

+### Claim Package
+- Origin 24/7 SDK that provides functionality for matching energy generation with consumption and claiming certificates on the blockchain.
+It also includes features for storing matching results.

+- The package offers a ClaimFacade that can be injected into your service to perform matching and retrieve matching results.
+You can customize the claiming process by providing a matching algorithm and a customization function.

+- To use this package, you need a Nest.js application and a configured TypeORM setup.
+After installing the package, you import the ClaimModule into your application and add the module's entities to the TypeORM configuration.

 ## Claim Diagram